reduxjs/redux-toolkit/docs/api/configureStore.md

     middleware?: MiddlewareFunction[],
     // Enable support for the Redux DevTools Extension.
 Defaults to true. devTools?: boolean | EnhancerOptions,
-    // Same as current createStore.
+    // Same as current createStore
     preloadedState?: State,
     // An optional array of Redux store enhancers enhancers?: ReduxStoreEnhancer[],
+    // Inject a custom thunk argument
+    extraThunkArgument?: any,
 })
 ```